 They are also very easy to follow, irrespective of your age, financial power or current circumstance.

 It will thus be a wise idea if you take them all very seriously and carefully observe all that apply.

 The first tip for Seniors and the elderly who are interested in avoiding Dementia completely is to exercise as frequently and as regularly as their age permits.

-Actually, the options for the exercising reality as a Senior are plentiful and truly endless.
+Actually, the options for exercising as a Senior are plentiful and truly endless.

-If you’re lucky to have grand kids close by, kindly ensure that you create time with them and try such physically refreshing exercises like soccer 🙂
+If you’re lucky to have grandkids close by, kindly ensure that you create time with them and try such physically refreshing exercises as soccer 🙂

 If you wish to cap things up, get a Fitbit tracker specially dedicated to the elderly/Seniors and track every metric up.